 James Arthur Postdoctoral Fellowship

-The Center for Cosmology and Particle Physics (CCPP) at NYU anticipates awarding a James Arthur Postdoctoral Fellowship to start in September 2019.
+The Center for Cosmology and Particle Physics (CCPP) at NYU anticipates awarding a James Arthur Postdoctoral Fellowship to start in September 2020, subject to the availability of funding.
 James Arthur Fellows pursue independent research projects and work with others in the group as their interests dictate.
-Selection will be based on evidence of the potential to make important contributions in one or more of the following research areas: astrophysics (theoretical and observational), astroparticle physics, cosmology and particle physics.
-An emphasis will be on applications for individuals who can connect multiple areas of the CCPP.
-Submitted applications will be also considered for postdoctoral openings supported by individual faculty.
+Selection will be based on evidence of the potential to make important contributions in one or more of the following research areas: astrophysics (theoretical and observational), astroparticle physics, and cosmology.
+Submitted applications will be also considered for postdoctoral openings supported by individual astrophysics faculty.

-CCPP strives to further NYU’s mission as an institution that welcomes and embraces diversity, and encourages applications from diverse candidates.
+CCPP strives to further NYU’s mission as an institution that welcomes and embraces diversity, and encourages applications from a diverse set of candidates.

 Complete applications received by December 1, 2019 will receive top priority.